camr0/SimpleRoundWatchFace/README.md

 # Disclaimer

 This project is somewhat vibecoded.
-It works, it is tested, but expect pragmatic choices over perfection.

 # Simple Round